PASTAplus/PEP/peps/pep-9.md

 **5. Read ACR**

-Goal: To read the attributes of an individual ACR in the AuthZ ACR registry based on the resource identifier.
+Goal: To read the attributes of an individual ACR in the The *authorization service* ACR registry based on the resource identifier.

 Use case:

 1. A client application selects an ACR by providing a resource identifier.
-2. The application sends the resource identifier to AuthZ.
+2. The application sends the resource identifier to The *authorization service*.
-3. AuthZ verifies the client application has privileges to read the ACR.
+3. The *authorization service* verifies the client application has privileges to read the ACR.
-4. AuthZ returns the attributes of the ACR based on the resource identifier.
+4. The *authorization service* returns the attributes of the ACR based on the resource identifier.

 Notes: None